epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Abstract

 When you arrive on the interface, you can choose the genre of the film you want to make, as well as the location in which it will be released.
 Then we give you some tips to make sure you make a great movie.
 To determine these parameters, we search for links among similar successful films.
 We then need to define whether a film is a success or not.
-In order to do that, we give a score based on awards (Oscars, nominations...), ratings and budgets.
+In order to do that, we give a score based on awards (Oscars, nominations...), ratings and profits.
 We will then answer a series of scientific questions that will help us identify the components needed to make a good film.

 ## Research questions

 - Which genre is more represented according to a location?
-Which genre perform better according to a location?
+Which genre performs better according to a location?
 - How do rating and revenue vary as a function of the genre?
 - What is the relation between revenues and being awarded?
 - What is the relationship between ratings and revenues?